Windows NT 3.1: System

 Windows NT 3.1 supports the then-new Unicode standard, a character set which allows multiple languages to be displayed.
 This facilitates localization of the operating system.
 All strings, as well as file and folder names, are internally processed in Unicode, but the included programs, like the File Manager, are not Unicode aware, so folders containing Unicode characters cannot be accessed.
 For demonstration purposes, a Unicode typeface called Lucida Sans Unicode is shipped with Windows NT 3.1 even though it is not installed by default.
 The previous code pages are still supported for compatibility purposes.

 The Windows registry, introduced with Windows 3.1, is a central, hierarchical configuration database designed to allow configuration of computers over the network and to replace the commonly used text-based configuration files, like INI files, AUTOEXEC.BAT and CONFIG.SYS.
 Using the undocumented registry editor, the Windows registry can be viewed and edited by the user.

-The Advanced Server is designed to manage the workstation computers.
+The Advanced Server edition is designed to manage the workstation computers.
 It can function as a Domain controller, where all users and groups as well as their rights are stored.
 This way, a user can log on from any computer in the network, and users can be managed centrally on the server.
 Trust relationships can be built to other domains to be able to exchange data cross-domain.
 Using the replication service, files like logon scripts can be synchronized across all computers on the network.
 The Advanced Server supports the AppleTalk protocol to allow connections to Macintosh computers.
 Hard drives can be combined to RAIDs in Windows NT 3.1 Advanced Server, the supported configurations are RAID 0, RAID 1 and RAID 5.